Jellyfin-PG/Skin-Manager-Themes/README.md

 Themes can expose configurable values that users can change from the Skin Manager settings page without editing any CSS.
 When a theme has variables, a configure button appears on the selected theme card in the store.

 Variables are declared in `skins.json` using a `vars` array.
-The theme CSS references them using standard CSS custom properties (`var(--key-name)`).
+The theme CSS references them using standard CSS custom properties (`var(--keyName)`).
 Skin Manager injects the user's saved values as a `:root` block directly into the page HTML before the stylesheet loads, so they apply instantly with no flash of unstyled content.

 ### Declaring variables in `skins.json`